Improving skills for young plumbers and electricians through dual apprenticeship training (PropelA)

 The project

-The project seeks to reach young men and women above 18 years who have completed 4 years of secondary school and 1-year craft certificate or equivalent.
-It will aim to improve their technical skills and hands-on experience to install electrical and plumbing systems.
+The project will aim to improve their technical skills and hands-on experience in installing electrical and plumbing systems.
 The project will also address their working attitude towards safety standards, time management and the efficient and sustainable use of materials and resources.

 Project partners